 Looking to move to the country?
-You might want to consider this 1950s Kenneth Proctor modern house in Holymoorside, Derbyshire.
+You might want to consider this 1950s Kenneth Proctor modern house in Holymoorside, Derbyshire, which has just had a price reduction.

 Amazingly, this house dates back to the 1950s, although not all of it does.
 The house has been extended, with the final extension in 1976 taking the floor space up to 3,800 sq. ft. in total.
 So quite a place.